qunabu/What-100-Code-Coverage-will-not-tell-you/slides/readme.md

 In the context of software or information modeling, a **happy path** (sometimes called happy flow) is a default scenario featuring no exceptional or error conditions.

-Solution - Write tests for Unhappy path
+Solution - Write tests for `Unhappy path`

 ---

 # Coverage reports are easy to trick

-Possible solution **Defensive programming** - a form of defensive design intended to develop programs that are capable of detecting potential security abnormalities and make predetermined responses.
+Possible solution `Defensive programming` - a form of defensive design intended to develop programs that are capable of detecting potential security abnormalities and make predetermined responses.
 It ensures the continuing function of a piece of software under unforeseen circumstances.

 ---

-# Edge cases
+# Edge, Corner cases

 An edge case is a problem or situation that occurs only at an extreme (maximum or minimum) operating parameter.

-Write tests for Edge Cases.
+Write tests for `Edge Cases`.
 Run run application in extreme condition, eg stress testing.

 ---